AustinHerbert/NBA_LinearReg/README.md

 ## What can Teams take away from this anaysis?

 #### *Convert 2PT Atempts efficiently*
-    - This is obvious, but if team brought up a shot chart they could dive deeper and see what number of far 2PT shot should be eliminated.
-Main focus here is to establish which areas to focus on.
+    - This is obvious, but if team brought up a shot chart they could dive deeper into this feature that has known statistical relevance.
+Ananlze past games to eliminate low individual 2PT shots.
-#### *Sharing the Ball to Score*
+#### *Assist to Total Points*
-    - Typically teams want superstars, but if that Free Agent is known to have low assist, might want to head another direction.
-Again, deeper dive into this for individual team, I would look to see the assit totals for the team based on if said player was on the floor.
+    - Typically teams want a superstar, but if that Free Agent is known to have low assists, might want to head another direction.
+Again, deeper dive, I would look to see the assist totals from prior team based on if said player was on the floor or off the floor.
 #### *Outscoring by Wide Margin*
-    - This is the most obvious, if you score more than the other team by a wide margin means you are going to win games.
-Deeper look into this might suggest team can stay focus and speaks to pyshcology of said team.
-    Also, look into if when the largest margin occur and take a closer look.
+    - This is the most obvious, if you score more points than the other team by a wide margin that means you are going to win games.
+Deeper look into this might suggest that a team can stay focused and speaks to pyshcology of said team.
+Also, look into when the largest margin occur & why.

 ## Surprising Data!

 #### *Offensive Rebounds*
-    - "Traditional" thought is more offensive rebounds lead to more points, but that in this case doesn't appear to show in the data.
+    - "Traditional" thought is more offensive rebounds lead to more scoring chances, but in this case, doesn't appear to show in the data.
 #### *Turnover Differential*
     - "Traditional" thought is win the turnover battle, win the game.
 Data suggest otherwise.
-One reason could be that not every BLK turns into a turnover.
+Edge case for this stat could be that not every BLK turns into a turnover.
 #### *3P%*
-    - "Traditional" thought is 3's are worth more than 2's so if you shot a higher % the result would be positivly correlated.
+    - "Traditional" thought is 3 pointers are worth more than 2 pointers, therefore if you shot a higher 3% the result would be positivly correlated to wins.
+This feature had a NEGATIVE correlation with wins.